 - It’s nutritious

-Baby food that’s bought pre-jarred from a store is frequently heated at extreme temperatures in order to effectively kill bacteria, but that means it’s also killing many of the nutrients.
+Baby food that’s bought pre-jarred from a store is frequently heated at extreme temperatures to kill bacteria effectively, but that means it’s also destroying many nutrients.
 By making your own, you have the opportunity to use fresh and seasonal ingredients in order to boost the nutritional value of your child’s food.
 You can also control what kind of food they’re getting through the weaning process, rather than only choosing from what’s pre-packaged and available to you.

 - It’s delicious